 • Patio heaters are suitable for indoor and outdoor installations, depending on fuel-type.

-• Hotels, resorts, restaurants, bars, coffee shops, retail spaces, and public loitering areas all benefit from the addition of patio heaters by:
+• Hotels, resorts, restaurants, bars, coffee shops, retail spaces, and public loitering areas all benefit from the addition of patio heaters.

 • You have the choice between free-standing, wall-mounted, pole-mounted, and ceiling-mounted heaters.